 Use languages with a requirement to declare names before use or use available tool or compiler options to enforce such a requirement.

-Do not choose names that conflict with (unreserved) keywords or language-defined library names for the language being used.
+Avoid names that conflict with (unreserved) keywords or language-defined library names for the language being used.

-Do not use names that only differ by characters that may be confused visually in the alphabet used in development.
+Avoid names that only differ by characters that may be confused visually in the alphabet used in development.
 For the Roman alphabet these would include as ‘O’ and ‘0’, ‘l’ (lower case ‘L’), ‘I’ (capital ‘I’) and ‘1’, ‘S’ and ‘5’, ‘Z’ and ‘2’, and ‘n’ and ‘h’.

 Do not use names that only differ in the use of upper and lower case to other names.